jcmcken/puppet/README.md

 Puppet
 ======

+bogus change for jenkins testing
 Puppet, an automated administrative engine for your Linux and Unix systems, performs administrative tasks (such as adding users, installing packages, and updating server configurations) based on a centralized specification.

 Documentation (and detailed installation instructions) can be found online at the [Puppet Docs site](http://docs.puppetlabs.com).

 Installation